 When you create an Office project by using the Office development tools in Visual Studio, the code that you write is eventually compiled into an assembly.
 The assembly is usually deployed to a shared server or to a directory on the client computer.

 Assemblies in Office solutions are loaded by an Office application.
 After the assembly is loaded, code in the assembly can respond to events that are raised in the application, for example, when a user clicks a menu item.
 Code in the assembly can also call into the object model to automate and extend the application, and it can use any of the classes in the .NET Framework.
-For more information, see Architecture of Document-Level Customizations and Architecture of Application-Level Add-Ins.
+For more information, see Architecture of Document-Level Customizations and Architecture of VSTO Add-ins.

 Office solutions use deployment manifests and application manifests to identify the assembly.
 The manifests contain information about the assembly's name, version, and location, so that the application can find, link to, and run the correct assembly.
 For more information, see Application and Deployment Manifests in Office Solutions.